TheCodeSommelier/Survival-Fables/README.md

 ## Alien Threats

 With each exploration, one basic alien will spawn.
-As you gather more materials, the aliens will grow stronger and merge into more formidable foes.
+As you gather more materials, the aliens will grow stronger and merge into better aliens (15 Basic aliens form 1 Middle alien and 10 Middle level aliens form 1 Boss alien).
 Keep a close eye on them, as they may attack your base at random intervals.

+**Boss level aliens are killable only with combat expert skill, knife and a gun.**

 ## Building Your Base